 Furthermore, bonus cash offers for Super Bowl betting are also more generous when using Bitcoin and other forms of crypto.

 Every single offshore sportsbook we've ever encountered has offered some type of a signup or welcome bonus that matches a portion of the first deposit and gives it back to new members.
-Our top-rated Super Bowl betting sites are no different and typically offer bonuses for follow-up deposits as well.
+Our top-rated sports betting sites are no different and typically offer bonuses for follow-up deposits as well.

-If all of the terms attached to the Super Bowl sportsbook promo code are fulfilled, the bonus cash becomes withdrawable.
+If all of the terms attached to the online sportsbook promo code are fulfilled, the bonus cash becomes withdrawable.
 Visit the promotions section of each of our best NFL betting sites to learn more about what each one has on the table for bonus cash offers.

 The History Of Super Bowl Point Spreads

-Super Bowl prop bets and Super Bowl point spreads are easily the top two highest money-earning categories of wagering on the NFL championship.
-Spreads are the first thing that gamblers encounter when viewing a Super Bowl betting line and is a major focus of Super Bowl gambling.
+Super Bowl prop bets and point spreads are easily the top two highest money-earning categories of wagering on the NFL championship.
+Spreads are the first thing that gamblers encounter when viewing a betting line and is a major focus of sports gambling.

 Because of this, we’ve compiled every betting line in Super Bowl history, including the all-important point spread.
-Knowing the spread and outcome of each Super Bowl gives gamblers insight into how best to place their bets on the final Sunday of the season.
+Knowing the spread and outcome of each game gives you insight into how best to place your bets on the final Sunday of the season.

 The biggest point spread in the history of the Super Bowl was granted to the San Francisco 49ers who were favored to win by 18.0 points over the San Diego Chargers in 1995.
 Betting on the 49ers to cover paid off, as they beat the Chargers by a score of 49-26 in Super Bowl XXIX.